-At 31 March 2019, the Unhedged Passive Global Equity portfolio had a market value of £82.853m; the Low Carbon Passive Global Equity portfolio had a market value of £244.708m and the Hedged Passive Global Equity portfolio had a market value of £22.795m.
-As expected from a tracking manager, all the portfolios matched the benchmark returns.
-Low carbon equities marginally outperformed normal market cap equities over the quarter.
+At 31 March 2020, the Low Carbon Hedged fund had a market value of £241.7m and the Low Carbon unhedged fund had a market value of £78.2m.
+As expected from a tracking manager, all the portfolios matched the benchmark returns with a maximum tracking error of 0.03%.